digiscot/digiscot-website/pages/milo training/milo-training-organisations.md

 #### Introduction <a name="intro"></a>

-This training module can also be downloaded in PDF form. <a href="/files/Milo 2015 Training Handbook 02 Organisations0515.pdf" download target="_blank">Click here to download</a>
+This training module can also be downloaded in PDF form. <a href="/files/Milo 2015 Training Handbook 02 Organisations.pdf" download target="_blank">Click here to download</a>

 Milo holds information about all different types of organisations e.g.: